W-Tran/W-Tran.github.io/index.md

 ### Customer Lifetime Value modelling and Customer Segmentation - [link](https://github.com/W-Tran/online-Retail)

 An analysis of a [popular E-commerce dataset](https://archive.ics.uci.edu/ml/datasets/online+retail) which consists of the transaction history for a Uk-based non-store online retail.
-Use RFM summary statistics combined with a BG/NBD model to forecast the total number and value of transactions that existing customers will make future period.
+Use RFM summary statistics combined with a BG/NBD model to forecast the total number and value of transactions that existing customers will make in a future period.
 Cluster on the RFM features of each customer to perform segmentation to figure out which customers are most valuable.

 ### Predicting next purchase day: Discrete Survival Logistic Regression - [link](https://github.com/W-Tran/online-Retail)
 In the project above, future customer transactions was forecasted using a BG/NBD model.
 The model however is unable to predict on exactly which day a customer is likely make a transaction, nor is it able to provide a distribution over the future time period showing the likeliest transaction days.
 In this project the dataset was reformulated into Discrete Time Events, suitable for fitting a Proportional Hazards model, to perform the aforementioned forecasting.